Keyboard shortcuts

 HasMany

 A HasMany relationship connects a parent model to multiple child records.
-The parent declares a HasMany<T> field, and the child stores a foreign key pointing back to the parent via BelongsTo.
+The parent declares a Vec<T> relation field, usually wrapped in Deferred<_> for lazy loading.
+The child stores a foreign key pointing back to the parent via BelongsTo.

 Defining a HasMany relationship

-Add a #[has_many] field of type HasMany<T> on the parent model.
+Add a #[has_many] field on the parent model.
+Use Deferred<Vec<T>> for lazy loading, or Vec<T> for eager loading.
 The child model must have a corresponding #[belongs_to] field.

 #![allow(unused)]